-The changes in the mean length of wet spells are generally of smaller magnitude than the changes 404 in the mean length of dry spells (Figure 5c-d).
-The only statistically significant change in the mean length of wet spells in the dry season is over northern South America, which shows a decrease in the mean length of wet spells in the dry season; but the magnitude of the change is small 407 (Figure 5c).
-Only two regions show significant changes in the mean length of wet spells in the 408 wet season (Figure 5d); Central and northern South America and West/Central Africa both show decreases of less than five days.
-These are the regions with the longest wet spells during the wet 410 season in current climate (Figure 2), and therefore are likely to exhibit the largest changes.
-These 411 regions also show fewer wet season rainy days under future climate change (Figure 4c), consistent with shorter wet spells.
-413 magnitude and statistical significance was reduced, particularly under SSP245 where only Southern Africa and small parts of South America showed a statistically significant increase.
+The changes in the mean length of wet spells are generally of smaller magnitude than the changes in the mean length of dry spells (Figs. 5c,d).
+The only statistically significant change in the mean length of wet spells in the dry season is over northern South America, which shows a decrease in the mean length of wet spells in the dry season; but the magnitude of the change is small (Fig. 5c).
+Only two regions show significant changes in the mean length of wet spells in the wet season (Fig. 5d); central and northern South America and West/Central Africa both show decreases of less than 5 days.
+These are the regions with the longest wet spells during the wet season in current climate (Fig. 2), and therefore are likely to exhibit the largest changes.
+These regions also show fewer wet season rainy days under future climate change (Fig. 4c), consistent with shorter wet spells.

+Again, changes from CMIP6 under SSP245 and from CMIP5 under RCP8.5 (Figs. S12, S13, S15, and S16) were generally of the same sign of those shown in Fig. 5, but of lower magnitude.
+For the mean length of dry spells in the dry season, increases were present across Central America, northeast South America, southern Africa, and Australia in all three scenarios and CMIP eras, but the magnitude and statistical significance was reduced, particularly under SSP245 where only southern Africa and small parts of South America showed a statistically significant increase.
 For the mean length of wet spells in the wet season, the signal was similar in CMIP5 RCP8.5 to CMIP6 SSP585, but much reduced in CMIP6 SSP245, with only the decrease over northern South America present.
-Figure 3 showed changes in the length of wet and dry seasons under future climate change, which may affect the length of wet and dry spells.
-Therefore the analysis was repeated, calculating wet and dry spell lengths as a percentage of the wet/dry season length; results were similar demonstrating that the changes found here are not a consequence of changing season lengths.

-Again, changes from CMIP6 under SSP245 and from CMIP5 under RCP8.5 (Figure S12-13,S1516) were generally of the same sign of those shown in Figure 5, but of lower magnitude.
-For the mean length of dry spells in the dry season, increases were present across Central America, northeast South America, Southern Africa and Australia in all three scenarios and CMIP eras, but the